Frequent Questions: Atlantic Highly Migratory Species Dealer Reporting

 If you are interested in participating or would like more information about the Atlantic shark research fishery please contact us at (301) 427-8503.

-How do I know which shark fin quality code to use for shark fins purchased from a fishing vessel?
-What do I report if I am not usually the person that determines the quality of shark fins?
+How do I know which shark fin quality code to use for fins purchased from a fishing vessel?
+What if I do not usually determines the quality of shark fins?

 If you are the one determining the quality of shark fins purchased from a fishing vessel, please refer to the eDealer Compliance Guide for general guidelines.
 You are not required to follow these guidelines, but they are provided only for your reference.

 If you are not the one that usually determines the quality of shark fins purchased from a fishing vessel, you can report fins as unclassified (UN).
 You must specify if the fins are dried or wet (i.e., fresh).